NazCodeland/headfull-chromium/README.md

   FROM nazcodeland/headfull-chromium-poetry:latest
   ```
 - Set the `APP_PATH` env variable to wherever your root Python project is copied over
-- Export the `NODE_EXEC` environment variable to however you want to launch your Python application
+- Export the `PYTHON_EXEC` environment variable to however you want to launch your Python application

 ## Running